Rhys-Powell/workout-app/README.md

 - Custom middleware to address a top OWASP security vulnerability, namely insecure direct object references (IDOR).
 It extracts the user id from the auth token in each http request and compares against the user id of the 'owner' of that requested resource to prevent an authenticated user from obtaining, destroying or altering another user's data.
 - Relatively complex state management achieved using just vanilla React (useEffect and useState).
 For instance a workout can be started, and then the routine that the workout is based on can be changed - for instance adding a workout to it and/or rearranging the exercise order - and those changes will be reflected in the current workout.
 - Postman API functional tests collection automatically runs using Newman CLI via a Github Actions workflow with a push to main branch.
 This obtains an access token, then runs requests to test each endpoint (happy path), including checking the data object (e.g. user, exercise etc) returned in the response body has the correct properties.
+- Unit tests of my custom middleware.
+- A couple of basic Playwright end-to-end tests.

 The app is already deployed to https://workout-app-rwp.netlify.app and can be interacted with there.
 If you don't want to register with your real email, feel free to use a fake one as email verification is not required to log in.
 I've also created a UX walkthrough video of the app.
 It's about 17 mins long: https://vimeo.com/1047357237/9bb7b31056